-- Create a commercial environment that will draw high visitor traffic, and that provides compelling reasons to visit: - Create a commercial base that can respond to the ever-changing needs and preferences of its customer base and local residents, and that appeals to all demographics, from teenagers to young families and seniors; - Create a commercial environment that is highly visible and accessible to all modes of transportation, transit supportive, provides sufficient parking for cars and bicycles, and an active public realm and pedestrian environment; and - Support the development of high quality employment uses designed to provide a lasting amenity for workers, businesses, and residents, integrated into the community with a high quality public realm, open spaces, streetscapes, landscaping, public parks, and community-focused retail and amenity uses.
+- Create a commercial environment that will draw high visitor traffic, and that provides compelling reasons to visit: - Create a commercial base that can respond to the ever-changing needs and preferences of its customer base and local residents, and that appeals to all demographics, from teenagers to young families and seniors; - Create a commercial environment that is highly visible and accessible to all modes of transportation, transit supportive, and an active public realm and pedestrian environment; and - Support the development of high quality employment uses designed to provide a lasting amenity for workers, businesses, and residents. integrated into the community with a high quality public realm, open spaces, streetscapes, landscaping, public parks, and community-focused retail and amenity uses.